 A continuous delivery pipeline is essentially a series of tests.
 In the same way that a minimum viable product reduces risk and helps teams make something that better fits the customers’ needs, the CD pipeline is an agile and sustainable way to create software.

-In addition to speeding up delivery time and reducing the chance of error, automatic pipelines help your developers solve issues faster, reducing delivery downtime.
-So customers get the finished product faster, and dev teams can focus more of their attention on what they do best: building software.
+Automatic pipelines speed up delivery time and reducing the chance of error.
+They also help your developers solve issues faster, reducing delivery downtime.
+So customers get the product faster and dev teams can focus more of their attention on building software.

 Want to learn more about the full software development lifecycle?
 Make sure to check out our DevOps Guide.